+experienced.
+The risks to a marine ecosystem are determined by its vulnerability, the probability of a threat occurring and the mitigation means applied to the threat.
 Accordingly, the FAO Guidelines only provide examples of potential vulnerable species groups, communities and habitats as well as features that potentially support them (Annex 2.1).

-(3) A marine ecosystem is to be classified as vulnerable based on its characteristics.
-The following list of characteristics is used as criteria in the identification of VMEs.

-(a) Uniqueness or rarity - an area or ecosystem that is unique or that contains rare species whose loss could not be compensated for by other similar areas.
-These include:

-(i) Habitats that contain endemic species;

-- (ii) Habitats of rare, threatened or endangered species that occur in discrete areas; - (iii) Nurseries or discrete feeding, breeding, or spawning areas

-(b) Functional significance of the habitat - discrete areas or habitats that are necessary for the survival, function, spawning/reproduction or recovery of fish stocks, particular life-history stages (e.g. nursery grounds or rearing areas), or of rare, threatened or endangered marine species.

-(c) Fragility - an ecosystem that is highly susceptible to degradation by anthropogenic activities (d) Life-history traits of component species that make recovery difficult - ecosystems that are characterized by populations or assemblages of species with one or more of the following characteristics:

-(i) Slow growth rates

-(ii) Late age of maturity

-- (iii) Low or unpredictable recruitment - (iv) Long-lived

-(e) Structural complexity - an ecosystem that is characterized by complex physical structures created by significant concentrations of biotic and abiotic features.
+- (3) A marine ecosystem is to be classified as vulnerable based on its characteristics.
+The following list of characteristics is used as criteria in the identification of VMEs. - (a) Uniqueness or rarity an area or ecosystem that is unique or that contains rare species whose loss could not be compensated for by other similar areas.
+These include: - (i) Habitats that contain endemic species; - (ii) Habitats of rare, threatened or endangered species that occur in discrete areas; - (iii) Nurseries or discrete feeding, breeding, or spawning areas - (b) Functional significance of the habitat discrete areas or habitats that are necessary for the survival, function, spawning/reproduction or recovery of fish stocks, particular life-history stages (e.g. nursery grounds or rearing areas), or of rare, threatened or endangered marine species. - (c) Fragility an ecosystem that is highly susceptible to degradation by anthropogenic activities - (d) Life-history traits of component species that make recovery difficult ecosystems that are characterized by populations or assemblages of species with one or more of the following characteristics: - (i) Slow growth rates - (ii) Late age of maturity - (iii) Low or unpredictable recruitment - (iv) Long-lived - (e) Structural complexity an ecosystem that is characterized by complex physical structures created by significant concentrations of biotic and abiotic features.
 In these ecosystems, ecological processes are usually highly dependent on these structured systems.
-Further, such ecosystems often have high diversity, which is dependent on the structuring organisms.

-(4) Management response may vary, depending on the size of the ecological unit in the Convention Area.
+Further, such ecosystems often have high diversity, which is dependent on the structuring organisms. - (4) Management response may vary, depending on the size of the ecological unit in the Convention Area.
 Therefore, the spatial extent of the ecological unit is to be decided first.
-That is, whether the ecological unit is the entire Area, or the current fishing ground, namely, the Emperor Seamount and Northern Hawaiian Ridge area (hereinafter called "the ES-NHR area"), or a group of the seamounts within the ES-NHR area, or each seamount in the ES-NHR area, is to be decided using the above criteria.

-4. Identification of potential VMEs

-(1) Fished seamounts

-(a) Identification of fished seamounts
+For example, whether the ecological unit is a group of seamounts, or an individual seamount in the Convention Area, is to be decided using the above criteria. - 4.
+Identification of potential VMEs - (1) Fished seamounts - (a) Identification of fished seamounts

-It is reported that four types of fishing gear are currently used by the members of the Commission in the ES-NHR area, namely, bottom trawl, bottom gillnet, bottom longline and pot.
-A fifth type of fishing gear (coral drag) was used in the ES-NHR area from the mid-1960s to the late 1980s and is possibly still used by non-members of the Commission.
-These types of fishing gear are usually used on the top or slope of seamounts, which could be considered VMEs.
-It is therefore necessary to identify the footprint of the bottom fisheries (fished seamounts) based on the available fishing record.
-The following seamounts have been identified as fished seamounts: Suiko, Showa, Youmei, Nintoku, Jingu, Ojin, Northern Koko, Koko, Kinmei, Yuryaku, Kammu, Colahan, and C-H. Since the use of most of these gears in the ES-NHR area dates back to the late 1960s and 1970s, it is important to establish, to the extent practicable, a time series of where and when these gears have been used in order to assess potential long-term effects on any existing VMEs.
+It is reported that two types of fishing gear are currently used by members of the Commission in the NE area, namely long-line hook and long-line trap.
+The footprint of the bottom fisheries (fished seamounts) is identified based on the available fishing record.
+The following seamounts have been identified as fished seamounts at some point in the past: Brown Bear, Cobb, Warwick, Eickelberg, Pathfinder, Miller, Murray, Cowie, Surveyor, Pratt, and Durgin.
+It is important to establish, to the extent practicable, a time series of where and when these gears have been used in order to assess potential long-term effects on any existing VMEs.